Do you want to boost your keyword rankings? Are you wondering which backlink strategies will offer the biggest return?

 As per the new Google guidelines, this is going to be challenging as many websites prefer to offer nofollow links.
-But there is no harm to reach out to the stronger, more quality site that is linking you.
-It is always worth asking websites with high domain authority to change nofollow links to your site to dofollow.
+But it's always worth asking websites with high domain authority to change nofollow links to your site to dofollow.

 View your existing links by the target pages that have nofollow links.
-Here’s the quick report in seoClarity’s Link Clarity.
+Here’s the quick report in seoClarity’s Backlinks report:

-These are easy to find using the filter in Link Clarity.
+These are easy to find using the filters in the Backlinks report:

 There’s a good chance that current sites have that did link to your site, brand or company, but for whatever reason, they dropped the link.
 This could be a conscious change or possibly the site dropped that page.
 Prioritize the lost links from highly authoritative sites and reach out to them and reclaim those links.
 It might negatively impact your site.